osmosis-labs/mesh-security/docs/provider/Vault.md

 stake to slash to cover that security promise.

-Looking at [extending the concept of mesh security to local DAOs](./DAOs.md), we see there may be many different implementations of both the _Local Staking_ concept as well as the _External Staking_ concept.
+Looking at [extending the concept of mesh security to local DAOs](./DAOs.md), we see that there may be many different implementations of both the _Local Staking_ concept and the _External Staking_ concept.
 However, we must define standard interfaces here that can plug into the Vault.

 We define this interface as a _Creditor_ (as it accepts liens).